1nnovat1on/RabbitHunt/README.md

 #master plan:

   #to train many animals and other characters using machine learning environments

   #plan to build Gmod for the Oculus Quest

   #integrate gpt-2 or gpt-3 driven character dialogue

-#Software/APIs:
+#Software/APIs/Tools:

 #Unity
 #MLAgent
 #Blender
 #GPT-2
+#VSCode
+#Github